sarp75/3KC/README.md

-# Simple Cipher with Menu
+# 3 Key Cipher

 This is a console-based C# application demonstrating a simple cipher that:
 • Uses three 64-character (512-bit) keys.
 • Shifts bytes based on two keys (Key1 and Key2).
 • Pseudo-randomly permutes the byte order based on a seed derived from a third key (Key3).

-Please note that this cipher is purely for demonstration and learning.
+Please note that this cipher is purely for fun.
 It is not cryptographically secure.

 ---